Emergency services responding to dozens of callouts as heavy rain sparks flooding in Manawatū - NZ Herald

-Emergency service crews in the Manawatū are responding to dozens of call-outs tonight as the region is hit by heavy rain and flooding.
+Homes are threatened, a welfare centre has been activated and hundreds of sandbags are being brought in as torrential rain sparks flash flooding tonight in Manawatū.

-A police spokesperson said they have received "several reports" of flooding in the Rangitīkei and Manawatū districts, including central Feilding.
+A police spokesperson told the Herald they have received "several reports" of flooding in the Rangitīkei and Manawatū districts, including central Feilding.

+Two homes in Hunterville are threatened by floodwater, while a third has been evacuated and contractors have arrived at the properties with around 500 sandbags.

+At least two vehicles have also been involved in accidents caused by the flooding, while a welfare centre has also been set up in Feilding for those affected.

 "Our reticulation team are out clearing drains where possible."

+The council has set up a welfare centre at St John's Church Parish Hall in Feilding.

+"At this stage, we are basically waiting for the rain to stop and then we will be able to assess what further action we can take."

-A Rangitikei District Council spokeswoman said Civil Defence were currently on site at flooding in the town of Hunterville.
+A Rangitikei District Council spokeswoman said Civil Defence were onsite at flooding in Hunterville, monitoring Turakina River levels that are projected to rise overnight.

 "We will monitor this overnight and tomorrow and issue any updates that are needed," the spokeswoman said.

-A police spokesperson said there was also flooding on SH1 at Hunterville near Mt Curl Road.
+Police said there was also flooding on State Highway 1 at Hunterville near Mt Curl Rd.

-Fire and Emergency New Zealand central communications shift manager Carlos Dempsey said the service had responded to more than 35 call-outs across Feilding.

-Dempsey said the council have set up a welfare centre at St John hall in Fielding.

-"At this stage we are basically waiting for the rain to stop and then we will be able to assess what further action we can take."

-Two homes in Hunterville are currently threatened by floodwater, and a third has been evacuated, a council spokesperson said.
+Two homes in Hunterville are being threatened by floodwater, and a third has been evacuated, a council spokesperson said.

 Contractors have arrived at the properties with around 500 sandbags.

+Police said the incident occurred after heavy rain led to a slip on Wanganui Rd.
+There are no obvious injuries, but the road remains blocked.

+A ute has also crashed into a ditch in Feilding.
+The vehicle lost control while travelling through floodwaters on Lethbridge Rd shortly after 10pm.
+There are no reported injuries, police said.

-MetService have issued a heavy rain watch for regions in the lower North Island including Whanganui and Manawatū.
+MetService has issued a heavy rain watch for regions in the lower North Island including Whanganui and Manawatū.
 The watch has been issued from 9pm December 13 to 7am December 14.

 "These humid air masses are quite dynamic and can hold a lot of moisture, therefore producing significant rainfall rates.
 We are already seeing pulses of heavy rain affecting the upper North Island," Rossiter said.